ibm-cloud-docs/EventStreams/eventstreams134.md

 {:pre: .pre}
 {:table: .aria-labeledby="caption"}

-# The Classic plan (deprecated)
+# The Classic plan
 {: #plan_choose_classic}

-**The Classic plan described in this topic will be deprecated xx xxxxxx 2019.
-This plan was previously known as the Standard plan.**

-For information about the current plans, see [Choosing your plan](/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_choose).
+For information about the Standard and Enterrpise plans, see [Choosing your plan](/docs/services/EventStreams?topic=eventstreams-plan_choose#plan_choose).

 {{site.data.keyword.messagehub}} is available as different plans depending on your requirements.
 {: shortdesc}